anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Give a man a fish and you feed him for a day.
-Teach him how to fish and you feed him for a lifetime.
+Quote: If with a pure mind a person speaks or acts, happiness follows them like a never-departing shadow.

-By: Laozi
+By: The Buddha